tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/within estimator.md

 However, it is important to note that the LSDV approach is not practical for larger panel data sets.
 When there are many observations (entities and/or time periods), creating dummy variables for each of them can result in a substantial number of variables, leading to computational challenges.
 Therefore, when dealing with larger data sets, the FE model is preferred as it is a more efficient approach to control for unobserved fixed effects.

 {{% summary %}}
-The FE model, also known as the Within estimator, is widely used approach in causal inference analysis.
-This model allows us to estimate changes within groups and control for unobserved entity-specific fixed effects.
+The FE model, also known as the Within estimator allows us to estimate changes within groups and control for unobserved entity-specific fixed effects.
 Additionally, the inclusion of time fixed effects accounts for common time trends in the data across groups.
-The resulting model with both types of fixed effects is called a **Two-way fixed effects model**.
+The resulting model with both types of fixed effects is called a **Two-way fixed effects model** and is a widely used approach in causal inference analysis.

 In R, the `fixest` package, specifically the `feols()` function, can be used to estimate the FE model.
 {{% /summary %}}